 To what extent did the defendant physicians have sound clinical knowledge about autism from a perspective that offers hope?
 Did they know how to communicate well with an autistic person and how to assess their capacity and mental status?
 That is not something obvious.
 Misunderstandings arise quickly and often fail to come to light immediately.
 Twists and turns in the conversation are often understood differently by the autistic person.
 Several reasons account for this: they fail to understand the (social) context, have linguistic problems or a poor theory of mind (understanding that others have different beliefs, desires, intentions and perspectives than yourself).
 For the people with autism, it is also difficult to express their needs: as a result of alexithymia (inability to recognize and express one’s own feelings), delays in the processing of information, fear, limitations with facial expressions and restrained gestures.

-Physicians also tend to have difficulties empathizing with the inner world of the autistic person and to appreciate their specific needs: research has shown that empathic processes between non-autistic and autistic people are disturbed, but work well within both groups.
+Physicians also tend to have difficulties empathizing with the inner world of the autistic person and to appreciate their specific needs: research has shown that emphatic processes between non-autistic and autistic people are disturbed, but work well within both groups.
 It is not inconceivable that the defendant doctors were not sufficiently trained to realize that their assessment and decisions failed to take into account the specific disability from which Tine Nys suffered – a social and communicative limitation, which made her extra vulnerable to medical errors.
-I can bear testimony to this: I barely escaped death when I was had blood in my lungs.
+I can bear testimony to this: I barely escaped death when I had blood in my lungs.
 The physician had picked up insufficient signals that the situation was life threatening.
 He prescribed a tranquilizer.

 I hope this piece can contribute to a warmer welcome in our society for adults with autism, based on respect and equality.